 A suppression list is a list that includes email addresses of all the users who opted out of your email campaigns.
 There is a default feature in SendPulse that helps comply with the CAN-SPAM Act, which requires you to add an unsubscribe link to each email.

 How a Suppression List Works

 Once a person clicks on the unsubscribe link, fills in the form on the unsubscribe page, or marks your email as spam, SendPulse automatically adds their email addresses to a suppression list.
-We have designed it that way to protect your sender reputation.
+We have designed it to protect your sender reputation.
 The suppressing list is individual for every account.

 Each time you send an email campaign, the algorithm compares recipients' email addresses with those on the suppression list.
 If email addresses match, the email won’t be sent to those particular addresses.
-It means that you can’t accidentally or intentionally send any email to users who have opted out.
+This means that you can’t accidentally or intentionally send any email to users who have opted out.
 Otherwise, email providers like Gmail and Yahoo would be more likely to bounce your emails hard, and you would have a hard time delivering your marketing messages in the future.

-On the screenshot below, you can see how the suppression list looks like in SendPulse: email addresses, the name and date of the campaign when they left your mailing list, and comments.
+On the screenshot below, you can see how the suppression list looks in SendPulse: email addresses, the name and date of the campaign when they left your mailing list, and comments.

-How to manage the suppression list
+How to Manage the Suppression List

 - The article “About Suppression Lists” by IBM explores various types of suppression lists.